Tow-Boot/Tow-Boot/doc/distributions/nixos.md

  - https://nixos.wiki/wiki/NixOS_on_ARM/UEFI

 They will refer back to Tow-Boot as a source of *Platform Firmware*.
+You will need to know that Tow-Boot cannot write to EFI variables.

 The installation is similar to what it would be with `x86_64`.
 The main issues are noted on the Wiki page.